 Skip to main content

 Since forecasting renewable energy production depends on predicting tomorrow’s wind, sunlight, temperatures and other factors, IPPs and power utilities need a way to gather wind, sun and temperature forecast data where it is available.
-With digital technologies and advanced analytics, weather forecast data can be used to forecast energy production.
+With digital technologies and advanced energy data analytics, weather forecast data can be used to accurately predict clean energy production.

 For IPPs who sell renewables to utilities, this forecasting data is critical to their success.
 Until recently, utility companies purchased renewable energy when the energy was produced.
 Now, utilities are under pressure to provide assurances they can supply the power to customers in a timely and cost-effective manner.
 As a result, utilities have mandated that IPPs tell them exactly how much energy they are going to sell to them in 15-minute intervals.
 If IPPs produce less than reported, they are subject to penalties.
 If they produce too much, the utilities are not obligated to buy the excess.

 To help IPPs forecast and deliver consistent power to utilities, they must also use grid-level batteries to store excess energy when it is created.
 With energy storage systems (ESS) such as those from Hitachi, IPPs can make up for forecasting errors, and store unsold energy to resell later at a better prices.